jantman/versionfinder/README.rst

   * Install editable from git URL with commit
   * Install editable from git URL with tag
   * Install editable from git URL with branch
+  * Install egg in a venv that's also a git repo
   * Install sdist in a venv that's also a git repo
   * Install wheel in a venv that's also a git repo